 Get a Mother’s Day card for next year the day after Mother’s Day.
-Get Easter egg decorating kits the day after Easter.
-Get wrapping paper and cards and such the day after Christmas.
-The discounts are tremendous, and you can just put this stuff in the closet until next year, saving you a bundle.
+Get Easter egg decorating kits the day after Easter, and Halloween decorations on Nov.
+1. Get wrapping paper, cards, bows, and gift bags the day after Christmas.
+The discounts are tremendous, and you can just put this stuff in the closet until next year.

 38. Join up with a volunteer program.

-It’s a great way to meet new people, get some exercise, and involve yourself in a positive project that can lift your spirit.
+Volunteering is a great way to meet new people, get some exercise, and involve yourself in a positive project that can lift your spirit.
 It also comes without a cost to you and can provide a lot of entertainment and a fulfilling day when you’re in the right mindset.
-I’ve come to spend more and more of my time volunteering, serving on various committees and groups in the community – and it’s the best thing I’ve ever done.
+(In some cases, it can even help erase your student loans.)

 Go into a room and go through every single item in it.
 Do you really need that item?
 Are you happy that it’s there, or would you be just fine if it were not?
 If you can find stuff to get rid of, get rid of it – it just creates clutter and it might have some value to others.
 You also improve the perceived value of your house – and you’re likely to get a lot of cleaning done in the process.
 It’s a frugal win-win-win.